 - Didube is a district between Tsereteli and Didube metro stations.
-Mostly new and high rise buildings, nice enough place to live in, if a little bland.
-Though, also, the neighborhood may be crowded with bad traffic at times.
+Mostly new and high rise buildings, and a nice enough place to live in, if a little bland.
+Although, also, the neighborhood may be crowded with bad traffic at times.
 Not many green areas.

 - Dighomi Massive is, on the contrary, known to be one of the greenest areas in Tbilisi.
-Lots of squares, alleys and playground for children.
-Solid Soviet style towerblocks and not that many expats, mostly foreign students and soccer players (there are several soccer schools and stadiums in Dighomi Massive).
+Lots of squares, alleys, and playgrounds for children.
+Solid Soviet style towerblocks and not that many expats, Dighomi Massive is mostly home to foreign students and soccer players (there are several soccer schools and stadiums in this neighborhood).
 It’s very much a local neighborhood for families and those on a budget.
 You’ll find a lot of good restaurants with local prices all along the riverfront.

-- Didi Dighomi is a modern area with skyscrapers, but not green at all and is quite far from the city centre.
-Not many expats living there.
-Exception is The American Village at the end of Didi Dighomi, near QSI International school, which is green and nice.
-US Embassy is also located in Didi Dighomi.
+- Didi Dighomi is a modern area with skyscrapers, but is not green at all, and is quite far from the city center.
+Not many expats live there.
+The exception is the American Village at the end of Didi Dighomi, near the QSI International school, which is very green.
+The US Embassy is also located in Didi Dighomi.

-- Village Dighomi and area near Tbilisi Mall.
-Great neighborhood with detached houses, green backyards and a private, relaxed atmosphere.
-Is a bit tricky in terms of public transportation, but for those with a car who want to feel like the are outside the city, but still very close to city conveniences, it’s a perfect option.
+- Village Dighomi is the furthest neighborhood in Tbilisi and includes the area near the Tbilisi Mall.
+It’s a great neighborhood with private houses, green backyards, and a relaxed atmosphere.
+It’s a bit tricky in terms of public transportation, but for those with a car who want to live rurally, but still near city conveniences, it’s the perfect option.

 Get Our Full Living in Tbilisi Expat Guide